 Maintaining Hole Integrity Is One Of The Functions Of Drilling Mud.

-Wellbores often exhibit stability problems resulting from geological phenomena such as fractured zones, unconsolidated sections, hydratable clays, and pressured sections.
+Wellbores often exhibit stability problems from geological phenomena such as fractured zones, unconsolidated sections, hydratable clays, and pressured sections.
 The function of drilling fluid must control these problems so a drilled section remains open and deeper drilling can proceed.
 Designing a mud system to maintain the integrity of the hole after it has been drilled is often the basis for selecting mud types and properties.

 How Drilling Fluid Function In Well Logging.

-The Task Of Drilling Fluid For Corrosion of Drill string, Casing, and Tubing.
+Corrosion of Drill string, Casing, and Tubing.

 The Related Contamination Problems To Drilling Fluid Functions.